b0bh00d/Fix-Chrome-Launcher/README.md

 ## Building

-On Windows, compile with: `go generate & go build -ldflags "-s -w" .`
+On Windows, compile with: `go build -ldflags "-s -w" .`

 The service uses the excellent `github.com/kardianos/service` module to perform its operations.
 All dependencies should be retrieved by the Go system as part of the build process.